nilium/glob/README.md

     or string (if a string, a new GlobPattern will be compiled as needed), matches the given string str.
 May return an error.

+    This is a general purpose function that can be used if you don't plan to reuse a pattern many times or can't guarantee you'll always use the same pattern.

 ## License